-By aged 14, the word diet meant to me that you had to eat specific foods in a specific way until you reached your ‘goal weight’ and then everything would be ok.
+By aged 14, the word diet meant to me that you had to eat specific foods in a particular way until you reached your ‘goal weight’ and then everything would be ok.
 Of course, it never was, and I spent those formative years trying to balance my love of food with my hatred of exercise.

 The University Years

 With my Fitbit by my side, I was constantly reminded of my daily goals.
-My daily achievement was to make that thing buzz and I could not rest until it had done so even if that meant missing out.
-I recall times of jogging on the spot until midnight, excusing myself from events so I could take long walks, and having extra-long toilet breaks just to complete those goals.
+My daily achievement was to make that thing buzz, and I could not rest until it had done so even if that meant missing out.
+I recall times of jogging on the spot until midnight, excusing myself from events so I could take long walks, and having extra-long toilet breaks to complete those goals.

 There were days where I didn’t achieve, and I mentally scolded myself and guilted myself into making up for it the following day.